kasader/netem/README.md

 ## Why netem?

-While several tools exist for network emulation at the OS level (like `tc-netem` on Linux), `netem` brings this capability directly into the Go test suite.
-It allows you to wrap existing connections to simulate poor network conditions without requiring administrative privileges or external dependencies.
+While several tools exist for network emulation at the OS level (like `tc-netem` on Linux), `netem` provides this capability to Go testing.
+It allows you to wrap existing connections to simulate poor network conditions without requiring non-Go dependencies.

 ### Key Improvements